MarkStringerComedy/MarkStringerComedy.github.io/index.md

 I have a confession to make.
 I am a coward and an idiot.
 OK, the whole thing went a bit weird.
 I had rehearsed a 5 minute set pretty solidly because I was expecting some people I knew to turn up as bringers.
 Then just at the end of day I noticed that actually I was *headlining* and I was supposed to 10 minutes.
 So that was a rather hurried session of stitching back in some bits that I thought were maybe to rude to perform in front of my friends.
 Then I get to the pub.
 And the pub is rough as.
 And the stage where the stand-up is happening isn't in a separate room, it's just at one end of the bar.
 And the locals are rough as.

 The compere is a delightful young guy called Richard.
-Who is seriously visually impaired, but is doing a stella job anyway.
+Who is seriously visually impaired, but is doing a stellar job anyway.
 And I am definitely going to do my 10 minutes.
 But I'm a bit worried about my guests coming to this rough as pub.
 So I ring my wife in a panic.
 Sort of half hoping that she'll volunteer to come out and rescue our friends.
 And she says, get out of there.
 What the hell are you doing in such a rough pub.
 And then guess what happened?

 * The locals moved to the other bar
 * The place filled up with comics and their Bringers
-* Everthing was fine, my friends enjoyed themselves
+* Everything was fine, my friends enjoyed themselves
 * I went on last, and if not exactly smashing it, did OK

 So it just goes to show.
 A cowardly comic dies a thousand times.
 A brave one, well a bit less.